Stages of settling in

 Whatever your style is, you need to be thinking through the differences as well as the expectations for your decision to live in another country.

-Once you are living here, you are likely to experience what researchers call the ‘settlement curve’, and some people settle more quickly than others.
+Once you are living here, you are likely to experience what researchers call the ‘settlement curve’.
+This is just one example - it is different for everyone.

 On arrival in New Zealand, you feel excitement.
 Everything is so different and new.
 It's fun!